PUBLIC ART EXHIBITION: Place SettingsJune 18, 2021 - August 15, 2021

 Dates: June 18, 2021 – ongoing

-Karen Tam’s project includes a billboard image at Artscape Youngplace of her grandmother holding a vegetable from her thriving balcony garden, coupled with a planter box in which she has grown from seeds to various herbs.
+Karen Tam’s project includes a billboard image at Artscape Youngplace coupled with a planter box in which she has grown from seed to various Chinese vegetables and herbs.
+The billboard brings together images of Tam’s grandmother on her thriving balcony garden, various drawings by Tam of the veggies grown here and a drawn reinterpretation of a certificate of horticultural merit awarded to Tam’s grandmother in 2008 for her community plot.
 The project’s second location includes a garden of herbs and vegetables grown and cared for by Tea Base using Tam’s seeds.
-Structures like planter boxes and balcony gardens outpace their humble forms, more immediately connecting us to fresh food and to community when shared.
-These specific planters and their collaborative tending offer further reflection on the importance of access to culturally specific foods, locally grown produce and the networks of care that often develop around these unassuming structures.
+Structures like planter boxes and balcony gardens outpace their humble forms, more immediately connecting us to fresh food and to a sense of community when shared.
+These specific planters and their collaborative tending offer a further reflection on the importance of access to culturally specific foods, locally grown produce and the networks of care that often develop around these unassuming structures.

 Routes and Rituals

 Online for free via VUCAVU

 Reel Asian’s contribution to Place Settings features video-based works by artists Nelson Wu, Farrah Miranda, and Basil AlZeri presented on VUCAVU’s online platform for free.
 We approach food through bodied, material sites that reflect our relationships to one another, the land, and ourselves.
 These works expand beyond food as the act of consumption, contemplating varying pathways food is brought into existence, whether through kitchen utensils from a beloved store, repetition and stillness in sites of food preparation, or collective movement as resistance.
 Beyond the content, the respective formats of each video-based work further interrogate and negotiate the complexity and fluidity of food relationships.
 Viewable alongside the works are in-depth artists talks that share further insight on the process, themes, and reflections of the project.